 Play 1-note rhythmic patterns every couple of phrases.

 Your sole focus should not just be on melody notes when you improvise.

-Part of what makes a melody is interesting, is what you do with the placements and durations of the notes.
+Part of what makes a melody is interesting is what you do with the placements and duration of the notes.

 That taken into account: it is equally important that you make your phrases rhythmically interesting.